RiasKlein/MonsterLookup/Utilities/Basic Generator/README.md

 blank_gen.py creates an (essentially) empty statblock5e formatted HTML file.
 For more information about statblock5e, [click here](https://valloric.github.io/statblock5e/).
-The intended purpose is to simply the creation process for formatted monster profiles in the statblock5e format.
+The intended purpose is to simplify the creation process for formatted monster profiles in the statblock5e format.

 ## Errors